orhun/git-cliff/website/docs/configuration.md

 ### postprocessors

-An array of commit preprocessors for manipulating the changelog before outputting.
+An array of commit postprocessors for manipulating the changelog before outputting.
-Can e.g. be used for replacing commit author with github user names.
+Can e.g. be used for replacing commit author with GitHub user names.
+Internally postprocessors and preprocessors are the same.
 See [commit_preprocessors](#commit_preprocessors) for more detail and examples, it uses the same syntax.

 ## `git`